Data Generators for Learning Systems Based on RBF Networks

-In the future we plan to extend the generator with new modules using different learning algorithms to capture data structure and generate new data.
-An interesting approach would also be a rejection approach which uses probability density estimates based on various learning algorithms.
+In future work we plan to extend the generator with new modules using other learning algorithms to capture data structure and generate new data.
+An interesting path would also be a rejection approach which uses probability density estimates captured from various learning algorithms.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-Many thanks to Petr Savicky for interesting discussions on the subject and for the preparation of UCI data sets used in this paper.
-The author was supported by the Slovenian Research Agency (ARRS) through research programme P2-0209.
+Many thanks to Petr Savicky for interesting discussions on the subject and for preparation of UCI data sets used in this paper.
+The comments of anonymous reviewers and editors raised new questions and helped to significantly improve the paper.